 Light, fluffy homemade biscuits, as made by my dad!
 His biscuits are seriously the best.
 We’re sharing all of his tips and tricks below.
-Scroll down to get straight to the recipe or keep reading to get all of his tips for the PERFECT biscuit!
+Scroll down to get straight to the recipe or keep reading to find out how to make homemade biscuits!

 I recently shared a photo of my dad’s famous homemade biscuits on Instagram and you guys ate them up.
 Figuratively, of course.
 Literally, I did the eating.